ibismarshal/stinger-gwt-learn/README.md

 stinger-gwt-learn
 =================

 Intro to GWT Applications...
-With some security concepts
+26/11 - I still have no idea about server comms :/ so for now finished the app on client side :P